envision2bwell/envision-standards/docs/pull-request-standards.md

 closes #github-issue-number
 ```

-- Github Issue must must have a description and Acceptance Criteria and link to Breeze ticket.
+- Github Issue must must have a description and Acceptance Criteria.
 - Github there are times where we need to do a small patch or build change.
 In these moments, you can use the Pull Request to mark all the content above.

 If it relates to an issue but doesn't close it (rare),